brbtavares/ai-context-gen/README.md

 - **🔍 Search Entries**: Search by title, content, or tags
 - **🗑️ Clear Entries**: Remove all entries from the context
 - **📊 Context Summary**: Statistics about entries and most used tags
+- **🤖 Auto-scan Project**: Automatically scan and create context from project files
 - **💾 Persistence**: Data automatically saved to `~/.ia-context-gen/context.json`

 ## 📋 Prerequisites